ricardo-719/motivateme-website/README.md

 Design:  The website has a minimalistic approach to design.
 It contains three main pages: Login page, registering page and main page.
 The main page renders messages sent all across the web.

-Tools: For the implementation of this website I have used, HTML, CSS (w/ Bootstrap), SQLite3, Python 3, Jinja2.
+Tools: For the implementation of this website I have used, HTML, CSS (w/ Bootstrap), SQLite3, Python 3, Flask & Jinja2.